-54 Ravallion, 'Mashup Indices' and 'Troubling Tradeoffs'.
+53 Ravallion, 'Mashup indices'; idem, 'Troubling tradeoffs'.

-55 Aturupane et al. 'Poverty, Human Development'; Ravallion, 'Mashup Indices'; Dasgupta and Weale, 'Measuring the Quality of Life'.
+54 Aturupane et al., 'Poverty'; Ravallion, 'Mashup indices'; Dasgupta and Weale, 'Measuring the quality of life'.

-56 Krishnakumar, 'Trade-Offs'.
+55 Krishnakumar, 'Trade-offs'.

-57 Hopkins, 'Human Development Revisited', p.
+56 Hopkins, 'Human development revisited', p.
 1471; Kelley, 'Human Development Index', p.
 319.

-58 Srinivasan, 'Human Development', p.
-240..
+57 Srinivasan, 'Human development', p.
+240.

-weights used in the HDI are based on judgment rather than on welfare theory.59 However, the notion that each of the dimensions is equally essential in determining the level of human development is one of the main attributes of the concept.60 A technical test of the validity of this approach has been developed based on applying Principal Component Analysis (PCA) to the HDI.
+theory.58 However, the notion that each of the dimensions is equally essential in determining the level of human development is one of the main attributes of the concept.59 A technical test of the validity of this approach has been developed, based on applying principal component analysis (PCA) to the HDI.
 PCA estimates the optimal weights for each HDI component over time by weighting attributes by their variance.
-Perhaps counterintuitively, the results obtained from using PCA suggest stable one-third weights are appropriate for each dimension of the index, offering some support for the UNDP methodology.61
+Perhaps counterintuitively, the results obtained from using PCA suggest stable one-third weights are appropriate for each dimension of the index, offering some support for the UNDP methodology.60

-The second substantive debate about the aggregation of the dimensions of the HDI centres on the shift from additivity to multiplicativity of the index's components introduced in 2010.62 The reason for the change was that the assumption of perfect substitutability between dimensions implicit in the arithmetic average was deemed to be in flagrant contradiction with the notion that each dimension was equally crucial in determining the human development index.
-Substitutability among the components of the index could be restricted by using their geometric average.63 Yet, even though the geometric average favours a more balanced combination of human development dimensions, it is less intuitive than the arithmetic average.64
+The second substantive debate about the aggregation of the dimensions of the HDI centres on the shift from additivity to multiplicativity of the index's components introduced in 2010.61 The reason for the change was that the assumption of perfect substitutability between dimensions implicit in the arithmetic average was deemed to be in flagrant contradiction with the notion that each dimension was equally crucial in determining the HDI.
+Substitutability among the components of the index could be restricted by using their geometric average.62 Yet, even though the geometric average favours a more balanced combination of human development dimensions, it is less intuitive than the arithmetic average.63